Homepage

 Note: This program is for students who do not have a bachelor’s degree yet.
 These are some of the eligibility requirements, please contact the Program Coordinator for more details and full program requirements.

-• Have a minimum 2.5 overall GPA at the time of application.
-This will be the most current cumulative GPA if you have taken college courses; or your high school GPA if you have no college experience.
+- Have a minimum 2.5 overall GPA at the time of application.
+This will be the most current cumulative GPA if you have taken college courses; or your high school GPA if you have not attended college.

-• Have some volunteer or paid experience working with children/teens and engaging in learning activities.
+- Have some volunteer or paid experience working with children/teens, engaging with them in learning activities.

 Starting the program as a PCC student: If students already have college credits, they are eligible to join the program if they have at least 3 more terms at PCC before transferring to PSU.